tzhiru/csc365-project/docs/performance_writeup.md

   Timing: Generation 1.437 ms (Deform 0.510 ms), Inlining 0.000 ms, Optimization 1.048 ms, Emission 13.811 ms, Total 16.296 ms
 Execution Time: 854.590 ms
 ```
 The plan uses a sequential scan once on checkouts and twice on book_inventory.
 Checkouts is currently less than a page long, so creating an index for it won't change the results.
 Creating an index on book_inventory improved the speed a tiny amount.
+This index organizes the book copies by what type of book they are a copy of, which is helpful when counting the number of avaliable copies of each book type.
 ```
 CREATE INDEX book_inv ON book_inventory (book_id)
 ```